regan008/amanda-regan.com/content/resources/annotated-syllabi-guidelines.md

 title: "Annotated Syllabi Guidelines for Ph.D.
 Students"
 type: resources
 updated: "2023-08-16"
-draft: TRUE
+draft: FALSE
 ---

 Students in the Digital History Ph.D. program at Clemson University prepare comprehensive portfolios in lieu of a traditional comprehensive exam.
 A component of that portfolio includes annotated syllabi for each of the three fields.
 The exact topics and breakdown of those 3 syllabi should be discussed with your advisory committee during your Portfolio Plan meeting which typically is filled out the semester before you prepare and defend your portfolio.

-Note that these are Dr. Regan’s guidelines for annotated syllabi.
-If you are not preparing a portfolio for Dr. Regan you should check with your advisory committee about standards and guidelines for the annotated syllabi.
+_**Please note that these are Dr. Regan’s guidelines for annotated syllabi.
+If you are not preparing a portfolio for Dr. Regan you should check with your advisory committee about standards and guidelines for the annotated syllabi.**_

 ### Components of the Annotated Syllabi